Sanan4li/json-local-database/README.md

 ### **Creating a collection**

-The function `createCollection()` creates a json file `[collection].json` inside the application `json-local-database` folder.
+The function `createCollection()` creates a json file `[collection].json` inside the application `local-db` folder.
 It will return an error if the collection/json file is already created.

 ```javascript
 db.createCollection(dbName, callback(success, message)=>{});